 Kavalover also references vomiting and “the spins” as side effects of kava and kratom combos.

-When taken responsibly, these two herbs can be safe and effective.
-As with all herbs, no two people will respond to them in the same manner.
+As with all herbs, no two people will respond to these compounds in the same manner.
 If undesirable side effects crop up, the user should discontinue use and seek immediate medical attention.
-Be safe, be smart and emancipate your brain.
+Be safe, be smart and be well.

 We back all of our products with a full MONEY-BACK GUARANTEE so that you can order risk-free